sushant-XD/GameOfLife/Readme.md

 python3 python_ui/main.py

 ```
-This is a basic implementation of C++ and interfacing C++ with python.
+This is a basic implementation meant for basic understanding interfacing C++ with python.